Background pattern

 Cardiac disorders

-Common: los changes in the electrocardiogram are dose-dependent and are generally reversible.
-In most cases, some alterations in the electrocardiogram (T wave inversion and QT interval prolongation) precede the onset of severe arrhythmias.
+Common: changes in the electrocardiogram are dose-dependent and are generally reversible.
+In most cases, some changes in the electrocardiogram (inversion of the T wave and prolongation of the QT interval) precede the onset of severe arrhythmias.

 Respiratory, thoracic, and mediastinal disorders